John Stanley 19 June 1355

 Eleanor started ‘Well there is an outsider.
 Alyse told me about him.
 He arrived a couple of days ago to work on the marriage contract.
-The newcomer asked Alyse to draw a map of the castle and declared an intention to meet Ximene so that he can seek her advice on terms in the contract.’
+The newcomer asked Alyse to draw a map of the castle and declared an intention to meet Ximene so that he can seek her advice on terms of the contract.’

 ‘Oh!
-Eleanor you should have told me, we really must be very careful.’
+Eleanor, you should have told me, we really must be very careful.’

 The Earl pointed a finger at John. ’John find Ximene immediately and do not leave her side until we implement our plan tomorrow evening.
 Change into your guards uniform, which will act as a deterrent to any potential assailant and always wear your sword.’